anuragxel/roadwork-dataset/README.md

 - **Description:** Contains pathway annotations corresponding to images in `traj_images.zip`.
 - **Usage:**
   - Pair these annotations with `traj_images.zip`.
-  - Split is following the "GPS SPLIT".
+  - Split is following the "gps_split" described above.

 `traj_images_dense.zip`
 - **Description:** Contains a dense set of images with associated pathways.
 These are similar to `traj_images.zip` but are not subsampled.